lex-node/governance/constitution/constitution.md

             (B)	resulted directly ro indirectly in an improper personal benefit to the Defendant(s); and (ii) Plaintiff(s) suffered or incurred Damages as a result of such Material Adverse Exception Event.

-The provisions of this Article 4.4 shall continue to apply to a Person who was a Council member after such Person is no longer a Member.
+The provisions of this Article 4.4 shall continue to apply to a Person who was a Council Member after such Person is no longer a Council Member.

 4.5  The following are Material Adverse Exception Events (**MAEEs**):